daattali/beautiful-jekyll/_posts/2020-08-26-the-ultimate-stress-free-planning-method-anyone-can-use.md

 ## Ideas of where to add loop planning

-* Errand running
+- Errand running
-* Housework
+- Housework
-* Homeschooling
+- Homeschooling
-* Work tasks that don't need to be done daily
+- Work tasks that don't need to be done daily

   _These are the areas I use too.
 If you'd like to dive in and start creating your own loop plan and are looking for a template, I have one for you!
 Send me an email at_ [_simplehomemom@gmail.com_](mailto:eastcoastkellyb@gmail.com) _and I'd be happy to send you that._

-Cheers,

-_Kelly_

-**Did you find this helpful?
-If so, I would greatly appreciate if you shared it.**